Chapter 8

 Division

-Recall that Z (int) is the only numeric type in Logika, so any division is integer division.
+Recall that Z (int) is the only numeric type for Logika verification, so any division is integer division.
 This means something like 9/2 evaluates to 4, just as it would in Java or C#.

 Check for division by zero

-Before doing division of the form numerator/denominator, either in a line of code or in a logic block, you must have a line in a previous logic block that states: denominator != 0.
-Other forms, such as denominator > 0 or 0 != denominator, will not work.
+Before doing division of the form numerator/denominator, either in a line of code or in a proof block, you must have have shown in a previous proof block that denominator is not 0.
+The easiest way to do this is to prove the claim: denominator != 0.
 You are even required to do this when dividing by a constant value that is obviously not zero.

 For example, if we do: